quanticc/ugc-bot-redux/README.md

 * To deliver server files and game version updates in batch
 * Ad-hoc solution since EAI would be overkill
 * From a jHipster app but without frontend components (for now)
+* Serving as Discord bot to help with UGC league operations